The Modern School ECNCR: Kundli Campus

-Kundli Campus is one of two campus that are part of the Modern School infrastructure; It is currently still on development but it already contains the School main buildings.
+Kundli Campus is one of the two campuses that are part of the Modern School infrastructure.
+It is currently still in development but already contains the main school buildings.

-The campus also contains many other institutions, including Ashoka University, Asian Education Society, Birla Institute of Management Technology, among others.
+The campus also contains many other institutions, including Ashoka University, the Asian Education Society, and the Birla Institute of Management Technology, among others.

 Deepali Campus

-The Deepali Campus hosts Modern School Early Childhood Education, that works under a program that promotes students participation and creativity through several activities, it is run under the principle of "learning by doing".
+The Deepali Campus hosts Early Childhood Education for the Modern School.
+Based on the principle of "learning by doing," the program promotes student participation and creativity through various activities.